victoresque/victoresque.github.io-dev/README.md

 make clean
 ```

-Deletes all object files in src/, all ppm/pgm files, and executables.
+Deletes all object files in src/, all output ppm/pgm files, and executables.